 Skin Cancer

-The earlier skin cancer is discovered, like many other forms of cancer, the better chance people have of beating it.
-Regular check-ups with a dermatologist, practicing self-checks on the skin and not ignoring unusual spots or growths anywhere on the body will help get ahead of the disease.
-People have a 98 percent chance of increasing a lifespan by 5 years with early detection.
-The number one risk factor for developing a life-threatening skin disorder is exposure to ultraviolet light.
-Whether It’s direct exposure to the sun or in a tanning booth, anyones skin is at risk of getting skin cancer and increasing the odds that a benign mole will turn malignant.
-The best prevention is to stay out of the sun, don’t use tanning beds and cover your skin with protective clothing and sunscreen when outdoors.
+People have a 98 percent chance of increasing their lifespan by 5 years with early detection.
+The number one risk factor for developing skin cancer is exposure to ultraviolet light, whether from direct sun exposure or tanning beds.
+A light complexion and history of blistering sunburns or indoor tanning are also significant risk factors.
+The best prevention is to stay out of the sun, avoid tanning beds, and cover your skin with protective clothing and sunscreen when outdoors.

 Faq